Thomas Bray (bishop): Life

 Thomas Bray was born in Fethard, County Tipperary in 1749, to John and Margaret Power Bray.
 John Bray was a wine merchant.
 Margaret's brother, James, was a canon at Cassels in Flanders, who also served as chaplain to the French Ambassador at Rome.
 James owned property near Avignon and helped pay for the education of his sister's many children.

 Thomas Bray studied at Avignon, at the Collegio Urbano, and in Paris, where he was ordained in 1774.

-In 1779 he became a parish priest in Cashel; in 1782, he was appointed one of two vicar-generals for the Archdiocese of Cashel.
+In 1779 he became a parish priest in Cashel; in 1782, he was appointed one of two vicars-general for the Archdiocese of Cashel.
 In 1792, he was appointed to succeed James Butler II as Archbishop of Cashel.
 Bray used a bequest from Archbishop Butler to establish the Presentation convent in Thurles.
 In 1800, the Archbishop condemned the practice of keening, that was still be carried on in some places.

 Thomas Bray died on 15 December 1820, and was succeeded by his coadjutor Patrick Everard.